 Photo by Neil Coleman, D3sports.com

-COLLEGEVILLE, Minn. -- Now that, boys and girls, was a
+COLLEGEVILLE, Minn. -- Now that, boys and girls, was a weekend of football.

 Sure, you’re already salivating over the playoff possibilities that can be affected by Week 10 games, but – quick, catch! – images of Week 9 won’t soon be forgotten.
 Still, there’s a lot to get to in Around the Nation this week, so we’ll be moving quickly from item to item.
 It’ll take more than 62 seconds, but I promise to hustle the entire way.